Treatment Options for Diabetic Retinopathy Explained

 Laser Therapy for Diabetic Retinopathy

-Laser therapy is a commonly used treatment for both NPDR and PDR.
+Laser therapy is a commonly used treatment for both NPDR and PDR, and panretinal photocoagulation has been shown in clinical trials to reduce the risk of severe visual loss [4].
 It helps prevent vision loss by:

 Focal laser treatment: Seals leaking blood vessels to reduce macular edema.